yo-gi/notes/README.md

 - [ ] It's insane that I don't know the answer to this question myself. why is that? it feels so wrong.
 I need to think of a longer time horizon and come up with the answer myself

+ChatGPT history with short term and long term memory architecture is kind of sick.. sliding window memory, facts memorized about a person.

 purchase amount: 4 items
 sell amount: 3 items
 buy price: 10$
 sell price: 40$

 # Tuesday Dec 9 2025
 - [ ] Screenshots for Rob for the script